 Making New Zealand a little more real to New Zealanders, using virtual reality.

-Sir Peter Blake Trust has developed curriculum-connected resources to translate compelling VR experiences into hard outcomes for years 5-10.
+BLAKE has developed curriculum-connected resources to translate compelling VR experiences into hard outcomes for years 5-10.

 South of the Poor Knights stand a crop of rocky spires called The Pinnacles.
 Under the largest is a cathedral-like cavern called Tie Dye Arch, named for the kaleidoscope of colours that clad every surface like graffiti.